 - Uljana Wolf

 - Alexander Provan lives in Brooklyn and is the editor of Triple Canopy.
-He is also a contributing editor of Bidoun.
-His writings on digital culture, aesthetics, literature, and politics have appeared in The Nation, The Believer, n+1, Bookforum, Artforum, Frieze, and Art in America, among other publications.
+He is also a contributing editor of Bidoun, a magazine of the arts and culture of the Middle East and its diaspora.
+His writing on digital culture, aesthetics, literature, and politics have appeared in The Nation, The Believer, n+1, Bookforum, Artforum, Frieze, and Art in America, among other publications.
 He is a fellow at the Vera List Center for Art and Politics at the New School for 2013-15.